Current Members

 Hakhamanesh received his B.S. in Electrical Engineering from Sharif University of Technology in 2016.
 He joined DML at the University of Central Florida upon receiving the ORC Doctoral Fellowship in 2016 and completed his Ph.D. in 2021.
 His research is in the area of microelectromechanical systems (MEMS) with a special focus on design, fabrication, and characterization of piezoelectric micro-acoustic devices for RF communication and sensing applications.

-Hakhamanesh holds one US patent and another patent application.
-He has received the best student paper award of IEEE IFCS-EFTF in 2019, his work has been featured on the cover of IEEE Electron Device Letters (Sep.
-2020), and he has been selected as an outstanding paper finalist in IEEE MEMS 2021.
+Hakhamanesh holds three US patents and several patent applications.
+He received the best student paper award of IEEE IFCS-EFTF in 2019, his work has been featured on the cover of IEEE Electron Device Letters (Sep.
+2020), and selected as an outstanding paper finalist in IEEE MEMS 2021 and Hilton Head 2022.
 His Ph.D. research has led to an NSF PFI award which is currently supporting his postdoctoral research efforts.

 E-mail: hamideh.kermani@ucf.edu